Henchway/UserCenteredDesignEx1/src/ux-feedback.md

   * The navigation buttons currently aren't really apparent that they're part of a menu, they're somewhat disappearing in the background.
 * Accessibility: Alt attribute
   * The Kindergarden image does not have an 'alt' attribute
+* Links
+  * The "Kindergarden-App" title or the image or ideally both should link to the dashboard.
+I caught myself clicking on them countless times to navigate to the dashboard.